yhuang-15/DataEngineering_G9/README.md

 An API client is also necessary for testing purposes, one example for a client is Insomnia. <br />
 https://insomnia.rest/

+A local device is recommended because the Google Cloud Platform is not free, so in order to be efficient and cost-saving.
+We recommend to use a local machine for the API client, inspecting or modifying the code.

 ### Setting up Dev

 To get started you can clone our GitHub project to your own desired repository.